jkovzels/sponge-mats/README.md

 4. Find 2 identical buildings (garage, hangar, warehouse) to deploy mats on one of them to collect data on the changes in airconditioning and air temperatures in the working areas.

 # Customer base
+### Primary application

+1. Factories, warehouses, or any number businesses operating from flat roof buildings and spending money on air conditioning of premises.
+2. Residential communities making building more energy efficient and improving living conditions.
+3. Walkable modification can be used in public spaces and on playgrounds.

+### Alternative applications
+1. Sealed in fabric can be used to alter soil mechanics in landscaping and agriculture
+2. Office workers when used as acoustic panels

 # Alternative applications